In-Person Q&As and Events

 Booking a Date

-- You may only book a date if you have a venue/virtual space and talent confirmed for that time.
+- You may only book a date if you have talent confirmed and a venue held for that time.

 - Any date held under a particular title must be booked under that same title.
 Any request to book under a different title must be approved by the Awards Office.